 Peoples on parade: a history

 It is difficult to know when people from outside Europe were first displayed for entertainment for commercial gain.
 We do know that Christopher Columbus returned from the Americas with two Amerindians who were displayed at the Spanish Royal Court.
 William Shakespeare is also said to have based the character of Caliban, from the play The Tempest, on an exhibition of Native Americans.
 Many of these early exhibitions were of individuals either in private spaces, such as royal courts, or in annual fairs.
 Up until the mid-1800s, entrepreneurs and missionaries occasionally brought individuals or small groups to be displayed in cities such as London, Glasgow, Dublin, Paris, Berlin, Chicago and New York.
-For a shilling or more, the public could see groups of Africans, Arabs, Australian Aborigines, Indians, Sámi, South Americans, Inuit, Native Americans, Pacific Islanders, Japanese and Chinese.
+For a shilling or more, the public could see groups of Africans, Arabs, Aboriginal Australians, Indians, Sámi, South Americans, Inuit, Native Americans, Pacific Islanders, Japanese and Chinese.
 These men, women, and children performed songs, dances, and ceremonies for the public.
 These shows were advertised as educational opportunities to meet individuals from vastly different societies and proved enormously popular.
 People from all over the world were brought to Europe but the most common pattern was for people to travel to Britain from overseas colonies or places where there was ongoing military activity.
 For instance, South Africa became a British colony in 1806 and witnessed ongoing warfare between the British government, settlers and Africans such as in the Anglo-Zulu War of 1879.
 Throughout the nineteenth century most Africans exhibited in Britain came from South Africa including the Zulus and San.
 However, in France, most exhibited Africans were from West Africa where France held colonies such as Senegal.

 International exhibitions and world fairs in Britain